 Hydration before exercise

-Before exercising, it is recommended that athletes hydrate well.
-Indeed, arriving dehydrated for training or a competition can harm performance!
-We recommend drinking between 5 and 7 ml of water per kilogram of body weight per hour , 2 to 4 hours before the activity, to ensure an adequate reserve of fluids, or between 350 and 490 ml per hour for a person weighing 70 kg .
-This intake allows athletes to ensure good hydration before their activity without overloading the digestive system with liquid, which could cause discomfort during exercise.
+Before exercise, athletes are advised to hydrate properly.
+Arriving dehydrated at training or competition can negatively impact performance!
+We recommend drinking between 5 and 7 ml of water per kilogram of body weight per hour , starting 2 to 4 hours before activity, to ensure adequate fluid reserves.
+This equates to between 350 and 490 ml per hour for a 70 kg person .
+This intake allows athletes to maintain proper hydration before their activity without overloading the digestive system with fluid, which could cause discomfort during exercise.

 Hydration during exercise

 During exercise, maintaining hydration is essential.
-It is recommended to drink regularly , approximately every 10 to 15 minutes , in small quantities to avoid digestive problems.
-In total, you should consume between 500 and 800 ml of water per hour of exercise depending on the weather conditions.
-For efforts lasting more than an hour, it is often recommended to consume drinks containing carbohydrates and electrolytes (such as sodium and potassium) in order to maintain energy balance and slow down the onset of fatigue.
+It is recommended to drink regularly , approximately every 10 to 15 minutes , in small amounts to avoid digestive problems.
+In total, you should consume between 500 and 800 ml of water per hour of exercise, depending on the weather conditions.
+For efforts lasting longer than an hour, it is often advisable to consume drinks containing carbohydrates and electrolytes (such as sodium and potassium) to maintain energy balance and delay the onset of fatigue.

 Hydration after exercise

 After exercise, hydration is also essential for recovery .
-Drinking water helps restore the body's water balance and eliminate toxins accumulated during exercise.
-It is recommended to drink about 1.5 times the amount of body weight lost during exercise , this will compensate for water losses.
-For example, for a loss of 2kg during exercise, it is recommended to consume 2 x 1.5 L or 3 liters of water post-exercise.
+Drinking water helps restore the body's fluid balance and eliminate toxins accumulated during exercise.
+It is advisable to drink approximately 1.5 times the amount of body weight lost during exercise ; this will compensate for fluid loss.
+For example, for a 2 kg weight loss during exercise, it is recommended to consume 2 x 1.5 L, or 3 liters, of water post-exercise.

-Recovery drinks, which contain both carbohydrates to replenish glycogen stores and protein to promote muscle repair, are also recommended.
-They not only help rehydrate, but also speed up muscle recovery, which is essential for athletes who train daily.
+Recovery drinks, which contain both carbohydrates to replenish glycogen stores and proteins to promote muscle repair, are also recommended.
+They not only help with rehydration but also accelerate muscle recovery, which is essential for athletes training daily.
 Gradual fluid intake is recommended to promote fluid retention and reduce the risk of overhydration.
-Mixes containing carbohydrates and sodium are essential to promote good muscle recovery and reduce the occurrence of cramps and muscle soreness .
+Mixtures containing carbohydrates and sodium are essential for promoting good muscle recovery and reducing the occurrence of cramps and soreness .

 Isotonic drinks